Gary Matthews Jr.: Early career

-Matthews began his career with the San Diego Padres in 1999 and has also played for the Brisbane Bandits of the Australian Baseball League, Chicago Cubs, Pittsburgh Pirates, New York Mets, Baltimore Orioles, Texas Rangers, and Los Angeles Angels of Anaheim.
+Matthews played baseball at Granada Hills Charter and Los Angeles Mission College before being selected in the 13th round of the 1993 Major League Baseball draft by the San Diego Padres.
+He began his career with the Padres in 1999 and has also played for the Brisbane Bandits of the Australian Baseball League, Chicago Cubs, Pittsburgh Pirates, New York Mets, Baltimore Orioles, Texas Rangers, and Los Angeles Angels of Anaheim.
 He was traded by the Mets to the Orioles for John Bale on April 3, 2002.
 Up until 2006, Matthews was not a big figure in baseball, getting only 2,167 at bats over his first seven years (1999–2005).
 During that time, he hit 59 home runs, stole 54 bases, batted .249 and had a .397 slugging percentage.

 2006 season

 Matthews got off to a fine start in the 2006 season, and as a result he was chosen to play in the 2006 All-Star Game.
 He and his father were the 14th father-son combination to appear in an All-Star Game, as his father took part in the 1979 game.

 Matthews is known for his jumping skills and flair for the dramatic in the field, often taking away what would be home runs in the process.
-His home run-stealing catch against Mike Lamb on July 1, 2006 was so outstanding, Lamb himself applauded after the play.
+His home run-stealing catch against Mike Lamb on July 1, 2006, was so outstanding, Lamb himself applauded after the play.
 Team radio announcer Eric Nadel said it was the best catch he's ever seen a Rangers outfielder make in his 26 years with the ballclub.
 It was later called the #1 defensive play ever performed by The Best Damn Sports Show Period.

 On September 13 of the same year, Matthews hit for a natural cycle in a game against the Detroit Tigers, with a single for his first hit, a double for his second, a triple for his third, and a home run for his fourth.

 After his fine performance in 2006, with 19 home runs, 79 RBIs, and 194 hits (including 44 doubles), and respected defensive work in the outfield, he was signed by the Angels to a 5-year contract worth $50 million.
 Many baseball writers such as ESPN's Rob Neyer have called it one of the worst contracts of all time, citing that Matthews' prior performance was never good enough to deserve it and that his subsequent drop-off should have been predictable to the Angels.